to common questions

 Frequently Asked Questions

 There are a lot of questions surrounding trademark and copyright law.
-We answer a number of the commonly asked questions about trademarks.
+We answer a number of the most commonly asked questions about trademarks.
 If you can’t find an answer, feel free to contact us.
 We have experience and experts who can help you out.

 Your name is the first, and potentially most important, asset that your business has.
 From Goodyear to Google, a good name, logo, and slogan will stick in the minds of customers, and help your business expand.
 Just imagine, for a moment, spending a year or more of your blood, sweat, tears, and dollars growing a business, developing a product, and growing your customer base, only to have the name that your customers recognize, the name that you built, torn from your hands by a lawsuit.
 Even if you succeed in the ensuing litigation and reclaim your name, you will have spent tens of thousands of dollars, and months, if not years of time that you could have spent on your business instead.